QTSumm: Query-Focused Summarization over Tabular Data: Query-Focused Table Summarization

 \subsection{Annotation Quality Control}

-Along with the multi-round validation, we also carefully design several strategies to ensure the high quality of \ours annotation.

-\paragraph{Expert Annotators} To help improve the annotation process, five experts with professional experience in the text summarization tasks are invited to conduct the \emph{internal annotation}.
+Table~\ref{tab:basic-stats} describes the basic statistics of \ours.
+In addition to the multi-round validation, we carefully design several quality control approaches, comprising expert annotation and numerous annotation de-biasing designs, to ensure the high quality of \ours annotations. \paragraph{Expert Annotators} To help improve the annotation process, five experts with professional experience in the text summarization tasks are invited to conduct the \emph{internal annotation}.
 They are asked to provide feedback regarding the task instructions and the user experience of the annotation interface, based on which we iteratively modify the annotation guideline and interface design.
 In the stage of \emph{external annotation}, we enroll 17 graduate students majoring in STEM fields (10 females, and 7 males).
 We do not use the crowd-source annotation platform such as Mechanical Turk as our preliminary study indicates that annotators on MTurk fail to annotate high-quality query-summary data.
 Before starting the official annotation process, each annotator is given a two-hour training session to learn the annotation requirements and interface.

 \paragraph{Annotation De-biasing} We observed several kinds of annotation bias during our internal annotation, and we proposed countermeasures as follows for annotation de-biasing:

 \underline{\textit{Source Table Diversity:}} During internal annotation, we found that many tables in \logicnlg have similar content.
 For example, there are around 200 tables describing the results of football games, with identical table headers.
 To ensure the diversity of source tables, we keep only one table for each unique table header.